xiangshiyin/python-for-kids/2022-fall/2022-10-22/README.md

 # Lecture 08: Loops (part III)

-In this class, we will TBD
+In this class, we will go through 2 more examples on `while` loop and briefly talk about `for` loop

 ## Course materials
 * [slides](https://docs.google.com/presentation/d/1lzFbE4mquw4y4MZpHUV8dS4kRFaug5gErdhjK7BwlkY/edit#slide=id.p)